Info & FAQs

 This is separate to your Weekend Camping Ticket.

-You must hold a Weekend Camping Ticket to gain entry to the festival.
+You must also hold a Weekend Camping Ticket to gain entry to the festival.

 Lovers are NOT under any circumstances permitted to sleep in their vehicle in the general car park.